freegbee/agentic_photography_instructor/README.md

 ## Image Database cloning
 - Fiftyfive provides easy acces to large dataset. places dataset is only 256x256 and all normalized (i.e. image ratio is not kept).
 Hence it is not a realistic input.
-- We will need to clone/download original Place365 dataset from http://places2.csail.mit.edu/download-private.html
+- With `TarDownloader.py` and the subclass `Places365TarDownloader` we can download tar balls from original Place365 dataset from http://places2.csail.mit.edu/download-private.html
--

 # Additional Notes
 ## CUDA Support